OriolGraCar/InteractMaker/README.md

 Particular characteritics of some of those examples:

+- Glutamine synthetase, RNA PolI and RNA exosome are various
 - Hemoglobin: This one is a simple example of an small symetric protein but with the particulary of having hetatoms (not convencional atoms) in this case the iron ion.
 - Proteosome: Example of a big and higly symetric proteic macro-complex
 - Nucleosome : Example of a protein - DNA macro-complex
+- Ribosome : Example of a protein - RNA macro-complex
 - ATP-syntasa : Example of a big proteic complex with both symmetric and asymmetric parts.
 - Phosphate dehydratase: Example of a big symetric macro-complex with lots of hetatoms.
-- Virus capsides : This are enormous proteic macrocomplex made of multiple chains, that XXXXXX.
+- Virus capsides: This are enormous proteic macrocomplex made of multiple chains.
 Warning running this example may take a while do to its complexity.
+	· The Mosaic Virus and Enterovirus capsides are formed by pieces of diferent chains.
+	· The PcV capside is formed by the same chain multiple times.

 - Microtubule : As the microtubul is an open macro-complex the program would not be able to finish it so in this casv we need to specify the maximum amount of chains we want in the output with the option -m (e.g. -m 100).
+It may also take long depending on how many chains you want.

 # Command line example (Tutorial)

 *Step 1:*

 First we need the pdb files with the interactions.
 The program needs enough interactions to know how to place everything, for all the cases, the correct amount is all the different interactions found in the macro-complex.
 However, it may still work with fewer interactions pairs as long as they are enough to know how the different proteins are placed together.
 If more interactions than the strictively necessary are provided the program will still work properly.
-This files can be obtained in different ways, we also provide inside the package an script to split the pdbs called *pdb_split.py*
+This files can be obtained in different ways, but a module of the package we provide (*PDB_split.py*) can be used as a script to obtain a the set of unique interactions.

 ```bash
     $ python3 BioMacromplex/PDB_split.py test/1pma.pdb test/proteasoma